UIC-CS480-Fall2025/j-son/README.md

 3. Create a Docker container to set up a PostgreSQL server
     - `docker run -d --name <container_name> -e POSTGRES_PASSWORD=<postgres_password> -e POSTGRES_DB=text_embeddings -p 55432:5432 ankane/pgvector:latest`
     - Input your own container name, i.e. cs480-project, and postgres password
+    - Verify the container has been created with `docker ps`
 4. Start the newly created container and enter into psql via the container.
     - `docker start cs480-project` or the name you chose for the container
     - `docker exec -it cs480-project psql -U postgres -d text_embeddings`